Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- path (string) - id of the context with a path to a text file;
+- path (context) - id of the context with a path to a text file;
-- text (string) - id of the context with a text to save.
+- text (context) - id of the context with a text to save.

 ## ls